Kyiv: Sports

 The annual 5.5 km "Run under the Chestnuts" is a popular public sporting event in Kyiv, with hundreds taking part every year.

-Kyiv has many professional and amateur football clubs, including Dynamo Kyiv, Arsenal Kyiv and FC Obolon Kyiv but only Dynamo Kyiv play in the Ukrainian Premier League.
-Of these three, Dynamo Kyiv has had the most success over the course of its history.
+Kyiv has many professional and amateur football clubs, including FC Dynamo Kyiv, FC Obolon Kyiv, FC CSKA Kyiv, FC Arsenal Kyiv, FC Livyi Bereh Kyiv, FC Lokomotyv Kyiv, FC Atlet Kyiv and FC Rebel Kyiv, but only Dynamo Kyiv and Obolon Kyiv play in the Ukrainian Premier League.
+Of these clubs, Dynamo Kyiv has had the most success over the course of its history.
 For example, up until the collapse of the Soviet Union in 1991, the club won 13 USSR Championships, 9 USSR Cups, and 3 USSR Super Cups, thus making Dynamo the most successful club in the history of the Soviet Top League.

 Other prominent non-football sport clubs in the city include: the Sokil Kyiv ice hockey club and BC Budivelnyk basketball club.
 Both of these teams play in the highest Ukrainian leagues for their respective sports.
 Budivelnyk was founded in 1945, Sokil was founded in 1963, during the existence of the Soviet Union.
 Both these teams play their home games at the Kyiv Palace of Sports.